shawngraham/eleventy-chirpy-blog-template/content/schedule/index.md

 # Part Two (Winter 2025)

 Precise meeting dates are to be determined.
 Meeting 1 _will_ happen during the first week of the winter term.
+In the intervals between formal meetings, your groups will use our scheduled class time to come together to work.
+That can happen in the class space, or elsewhere as suits you.
+You can of course come together more often as you need to do.

 You will arrive in the first session having already built a few things.
 Over the holiday you should have been sketching out ideas about what you want to do.